Go to the 2001 Space Odyssey shop

 While Sci-Fi films seem to be shunned by the Oscars for the most part, the box office has been a bit more generous with praise, or at least monetarily.
 Since it's introduction in cinema history, the Sci-Fi genre has grossed close to 40 billion dollars, according to the-numbers.com.

 This amount towers over the Horror genre, Westerns, and the Thriller/Suspense genre which have earned 15.5 billion, 1.99 billion, and 22.6 billion respectively.
 But Sci-Fi cowers in the shadows of Romantic Comedies earning 76 billion and the Action genre at 68.3 billion.
+The popularity of sci-fi film oscillates with highs and lows over the decades of cinema history.

+Going back to the 1930's, sci-fi enjoyed mild success with Flash Gordon, the Frankenstein films, King Kong, The Invisible Man and a few others.
 But the late thirties saw box office flops such as H.G.
 Wells' Things to Come along with others that scared filmmakers into virtually eliminating the genre all through the forties.
 It took the Atomic Age, the 1950's, to revive the sci-fi genre.

 With a few exceptions such as The Thing and Forbidden Planet, unfortunately the fifties were dominated with cheesy B movie quality.
 There were notable but isolated sci-fi box office winners in the sixties and part of the seventies such as Fantastic Voyage and Stanley Kubrick's 2001: A Space Odyssey.

-It was 1977 that sci-fi finally made an impact at the box office when a young director named George Lucas introduced us to the Star Wars universe.
-Since then, sci-fi has never really experienced a severe slump in popularity.
 The eighties had its share of sci-fi B movies, but it also saw a number of highly profitable films such as E.T.
 The Extra Terrestrial, Star Trek films, Aliens, The Terminator, Star Wars VI, Back to the Future, Predator, and Total Recall.

 The same could be said for the nineties which gave us theater packing movies like The Matrix, Terminator 2: Judgment Day, more Star Trek, Twelve Monkeys, Independence Day, and Jurassic Park.
 Entering the new millennium, the 2000's were a little on the quiet side, but this decade brought in high end ticket sales in the sci-fi genre including A.I.
 Artificial Intelligence, Jurassic Park III, Star Wars prequels, I, Robot, The War of the Worlds, and more Matrix.